AstroJames/astrojames.github.io/content/post/starry_night_CNN/index.md

 ---
 title: 🎉 I was a commentator in a CNN article on the Starry Night
-summary: CNN reached out and
+summary: CNN reached for commentary on a newly released Starry Night paper.
+I'm officially the Starry Night expert, at this point, haha.
 date: 2024-09-18

 # Featured image